 1. Customer Relationship Management (CRM) Tools

-Customer relationship management software can help RIAs simplify collecting and organizing client data, making their lives easier.
+Customer relationship management software can help RIAs simplify the collection and organization of prospect and client data.

 A good CRM program should allow you to set up automated workflows for tasks like onboarding and off-boarding, email marketing and lead generation.
 The ability to share data and files is another good feature to have if you’d like to be able to make client information accessible to other members of your firm.